A remark on the attainable set of the Schr\"odinger equation: Results

 if $q\geq 2$, $q>d$ and $p>2q/(2q-d)$.
-Since such function no longer take their values in the bounded operators on $L^2(\R^d)$, the proofs require some finer estimates.
+In this case, one can circumvent the use of the spaces of measures $M^p$, but since such functions no longer take their values in the bounded operators on $L^2(\R^d)$ the proofs require some finer estimates.
 These can be obtained using ideas of Frank, Lewin, Lieb, Seiringer~\cite{FLLS}, in particular the generalised Kato-Seiler-Simon inequality~\cite[Lem.
-1]{FLLS}, with the structure of the proofs remaining largely unchanged.
-One can equally consider more regular classes of potentials and show that the attainable sets then have empty interior in appropriate smaller spaces, for example Sobolev spaces.
-We will not go into the details of these generalisations in order to keep the exposition short and simple.
+1]{FLLS} (which together with the Hardy-Lttlewood-Sobolev inequality implies the analogue of Lemma~\ref{lem:L cont}, for example).
+The structure of the argument remains largely unchanged.

+\item Sobolev spaces: Since the local smoothing property, the main ingredient of our proof, holds on the scale of Sobolev spaces, one can consider classes of more regular potentials and initial conditions and prove that the corresponding attainable set has empty interior in $H^s(\R^d)$, $s>0$.

+\item Manifolds: Our ideas should also work for the Schrödinger equation on Riemannian manifolds, provided that $\ue^{\ui t \Delta_g}$, where $\Delta_g$ is the Laplace-Beltrami operator on $(M,g)$, has an appropriate local smoothing property.
+This is closely related to the properties of the geodesic flow~\cite{rodnianski2015}.
+Roughly speaking, the geodesic flow should be non-trapping.
+Notably, this excludes compact manifolds (with boundary), where exact controllability is known to hold in some cases~\cite{beauchard2006,beauchard2010, beauchard2016}) (these results are also restricted to very regular functions, but regularity alone will not be enough to obtain controllability, by the previous remark). \end{enumerate} \end{rem*}